teebolt/react-native-templates/README.md

 # iOS Templates for React Native

+Note: Looking for new maintainer for this project.

 Templates for starting a React Native iOS project.
 These are the same that you would find when creating a new project in Xcode.

 Really simple and easy to use if you are familiar with using the Xcode iOS templates